 How do men use a Pelvic Floor Exerciser?

-The iTouch Sure is a discreet unit with an intra-anal probe.
+The iTouch Sure is a discrete unit with an intra-anal probe.
 The unit uses comfortable muscle stimulation to exercise your pelvic floor muscle to aid recovery from urinary and faecal incontinence.

 For the more common Urge incontinence, the iTouch Sure is supplied with self-adhesive electrode pads that are placed either side of the spine.
 It uses gentle electrical stimulation to sooth irritable bladder muscles.
 Additional electrode pads, replacement probes and Go Gel lubricating gel are all available to purchase as accessories.